Skip to main content

 • Your pack is sandboxed and has zero permissions by default.

-• To use a protected feature (like network access or opening a UI tab), you must declare it in the capabilities array in aip.json.
+• To use a protected feature (like network access or opening a UI tab), declare it in capabilities in aip.json.

 • Example: